 Escalating a Case Against a Landlord

-At this point, most Landlords will acknowledge your request for repair.
+At this point, most landlords will acknowledge your request for repair.
 If the property owner still refuses to make the requested repairs or dismisses them, it is time to escalate your case.
 Here are some actions you can take.

 - Report to a building or health inspector.
-If your repair is urgent in nature and poses a health or safety risk for you and your family, you will want to take many photos and videos of the problem with the date imprinted from the camera.
-Take your photos, videos, and copies of your letters to your county or bourough's inspection department.
+If your repair is urgent in nature and poses a health or safety risk for you and your family, you will want to take many photos and videos of the problem with timestamps.
+Take your photos, videos, and copies of your letters to your county or borough's inspection department.
 These offices are normally located within the Health and Human Services Division of your local Department of Social Services.
 For urgent problems that may lead to illness and injury, a county inspector will act quickly to inspect the damages.
 If it is determined that the necessary repairs are urgent, this agent will have the authority to force the landlord to make the repairs by a certain date or face significant legal punishment.